• Menu

 Your Income now is an asset, not a barrier

-If you think you are too old to travel, then think of this.
+If you think you are getting a bit long in the tooth, then think of this.
 You are actually at the PERFECT age.
 To clarify, I’m talking financially.

 To travel around the world as a teenager, or straight from school/college, you have to find the finances to do so.
 Mostly, you will get a loan from your parents, or work a part time job saving.
 Most likely, the money will be blown in the first half of your trip, and a hasty SOS will go out to your parents for funds to get home again.